 Spruce top, indian rosewood back and sides.

 This design produces a strong, supple sound, which is very well focused and balanced, and notable for remarkably well separated string voices, and consequent clarity across the whole range of the instrument.
 Depth and focus in the bass contrasts with the beautiful, clear trebles.
-It also has a wide tone palette between fingerboard and bridge, which lends itself to colourful, romantic and expressive playing.
+It has a wide tone palette between fingerboard and bridge, which lends itself to colourful, romantic and expressive playing.
 It's great clarity makes it ideal for baroque works too.

 Model 12 X-braced classical